Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Calculations for He and orthogonal initialization

-In this section, we explain for completness why for He initialization, it holds that $\E[|X_{\ell}|^2] = \E[|X_{\ell-1}^2|]$, yet neither the mean nor the variance of $|X_{\ell}|$ are preserved.
-This gives another explanation to Theorem~\ref{AsymptoticExpansion} for the reason why He initialization leads to a zero Lyapunov exponent as $d\to \infty$.
+In this section, we explain why for He and scaled orthogonal initialization, it holds that $\E[|X_{\ell}|^2] = \E[|X_{\ell-1}^2|]$, yet neither the mean nor the variance of $|X_{\ell}|$ are preserved.
+This gives an informal reason why He initialization and scaled orthogonal initialization lead to a zero Lyapunov exponent as $d\to \infty$.